uva-cs/dsa2/docs/syllabus.md

 #### Teaching Assistants

 Our TAs are students too, with duties and work outside of their TAing.
 Please do not ask them to act as your TA except at the scheduled on-the-clock times they have listed as their office hours.
 They are also kind people; please don't put them in the position of having to say no or (worse) being nice to you at the expense of their own schooling.

+TA office hours and location will be posted on the Canvas landing page.

 ### Class Meetings